You've put a great deal of time into optimizing your website, so there's nothing worse than having nothing to show for your efforts.

 There are a number of reasons Google would not update the meta description for your page.

-Typically Google might be showing an older version of the meta description or outright ignoring it and show a snippet of the page content.
+Typically, Google might be showing an older version of the meta description or outright ignoring it and showing a snippet of the page content.
 Neither is ideal, so here are the common reasons why Google is showing the wrong description and how to fix them.

-This is rare because most website builders as they are pretty good at preventing something like this from happening, but it can happen.
+This is rare because most website builders are pretty good at preventing something like this from happening, but it can happen.

 You may find you have multiple meta description tags present on the page, which ends up confusing Google.
 To see if this is the problem right click anywhere on the page to generate a small menu and select 'View Page Source' from the menu.